schoolex/nodejs-boilerplate/README.md

 │   main.ts         # Application entry point
-└───route           # Express route controllers for all the endpoints of the app └───config          # Environment variables and configurations └───loaders         # Split the startup process into modules (eg. db setup and swagger ui) └───models          # Mongo models
+└───route           # Express route controllers for all the endpoints of the app └───config          # Environment variables and configurations └───docs            # Contains the components required to generate swagger ui └───loaders         # Split the startup process into modules (eg. db setup and swagger ui) └───models          # Mongo models
-└───services        # All the business logic is here └───repository      # An abstraction layer to interact with the db, allows for the swapping of db providers └───middlewares     # All middleware logic └───exceptions      # All the custom exceptions is located here tests               # All tests files located here
+└───services        # All the business logic is here └───repository      # An abstraction layer to interact with the db, allows for the swapping of db providers └───middlewares     # All middleware logic └───exceptions      # All the custom exceptions is located here

+tests               # All tests files located here
 |